Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 Note 1: We only use the attribute sqlx::FromRow at the Users object.
 This is because we never retrieve a partially created or updated user.

-Note 3: I wish I could iterate over the fields of my Struct easily to have a logic like
+Note 3: I wish I could iterate over the fields of my Struct easily to have a logic like.
+That would require creating a macro and parsing the AST.

 for name, value in my_struct.fields() {